Bundle & Save

 We surveyed nine top insurance companies and found that they all offered a discount when you insure multiple cars.
 Some companies listed a specific discount percentage you'd receive when insuring more than one vehicle, while others simply stated that a discount exists.

-For the most part, multi-car insurance policies work the same way as a policy with only one car on it.
+For the most part, a multi-car insurance policy works the same way as a policy with only one car on it.
 When you're filling out the quote form, you'll provide information about the cars you own and who drives them.
 Some car insurance companies ask who the primary driver is for each car, which is the primary vehicle for each driver, or both.
-Car insurance companies will automatically apply any multi vehicle discount to your quote as you apply for it.
+Car insurance companies will automatically apply any multi-vehicle discount to your quote as you apply for it.